yext/search-headless/docs/answers-headless.statemanager.addlistener.md

 ## StateManager.addListener() method

-Adds a listener for a state value.
+Adds a listener for a specific state value of type T.

 <b>Signature:</b>